greenplum-db/GreenplumPython-archive/doc/source/abalone.rst

-Exanple: Predicting the age of abalone
+Example: Predicting the age of abalone
 ======================================

 .. toctree::